We understand the current energy crisis will be concerning for many of our customers, and will have an impact on many household budgets.

 To help ensure you receive as much support as possible, we’ve put together the following information on schemes you may be eligible for.
 We’ve also included some tips from the Energy Saving Trust, as well as a heating guide, to help you get the best performance from your heating system.

 We appreciate that even with this support and guidance, some customers will still understandably be worried about their finances.
 If you’re concerned, please contact our Money Matters team for further advice: firstname.lastname@example.org.

 Contact your energy supplier

-If you are unsure which energy tariff you are on you should contact your energy supplier to see if you’re on their cheapest one.
+If you're unsure which energy tariff you're on, you should contact your energy supplier to see if you’re on their cheapest one.

 Winter Fuel Payment

 If you were born on or before 26 September 1955, you could get between £250 and £600 to help you pay your heating bills.
 This is known as a ‘Winter Fuel Payment’.
 For more information visit: https://www.gov.uk/winter-fuel-payment.